 Workaround a handlebar that’s starting to grow into a goatee.
 This look is all about being the most well-groomed of the pack.
 Looks that mimic feudal lords and aristocrats, such as old-school barons, are super-easy to recreate.
 All you have to do is scour neighborhood thrift shops for a top hat and a monocle, slap on a dark suit and get ready to #boss.
 Plus, bonus points if you have a matching hunting costume with your pet corgi or beagle!

 3. Vintage Brooklyn Barber

-What do you get if you have a proper handlebar-goatee ratio, a white shirt and some hair gel?
+What do you get if you have a proper handlebar-goatee ratio, a white shirt, and some hair gel?
 Go as a badass Coney Island barber or barkeep, that’s what!
-Roll those sleeves up, tie on a white apron at your waist and go liberal with that hair pomade or gel such as the TRESemmé Extra Hold Hair Gel.
+Roll those sleeves up, tie on a white apron at your waist, and go liberal with that hair pomade or gel such as the TRESemmé Extra Hold Hair Gel.
 After that, swizzle some on the edges of your mustache for an authentic, hipster-before-it-was-hip feel.
 Want to up the ante?
-Give it a gothic, sinister feel by going the fake blood/cleaver/butcher route—à la Jack the Ripper, the original killer barber.
+Give it a gothic, sinister feel by going down the fake blood route—à la Jack the Ripper, the original killer barber.

 4. Steampunk Captain

-It may not hold a candle to modern technology, but the industrial, steam-powered era brought about a lot of awesome ensembles, that’s for sure (no black turtlenecks here!).
-If you’ve got a flair for the dramatic—and perhaps some spare goggles, a mustache, a small beard and some tall boots lying around—why not dress up as a steampunk captain of your own airborne blimp or hot-air balloon?
+It may not hold a candle to modern technology, but the industrial, steam-powered era brought about a lot of awesome ensembles, that’s for sure.
+If you’ve got a flair for the dramatic—and perhaps some spare goggles, a mustache, small beard, and some tall boots lying around—why not dress up as a steampunk captain of your own airborne blimp or hot-air balloon?
 This unique look is sure to win any costume contest and the respect of your entire fleet—er, squad.